sebmate/MagicQuartz-TechDemo/README.md

 ## Introduction

-This repository contains an open source hardware design of a turntable speedbox that is capable of running the [MagicQuartz](https://www.mate-labs.de/magicquartz) firmware.
+This repository contains an open source hardware design of a turntable speedbox that is capable of running the proprietary [MagicQuartz](https://www.mate-labs.de/magicquartz) firmware.

-The speedbox implements a simple AC inverter (based on a class D audio amplifier and a toroidal transformer) and changes the generated AC frequency to control the speed of the record player.
-Using an optical sensor, the speed of the turntable can be measured and a continuously corrected AC frequency can be generated.
-Note that this approach only works for record players with AC motor (please refer to the MagicQuartz documentation for details).

 The hardware design consists of two parts:

 * An [OpenSCAD](https://openscad.org) model that can be used for generating a 3D-printable enclosure.
 * A [KiCad](https://www.kicad.org) design for the mainboard, comprising schematic and PCB.

+The speedbox implements a simple AC power inverter based on a class-D audio amplifier and a toroidal transformer to step-up the voltage.
+The speed of the record player is controlled by changing the generated AC frequency.
+This enables electronic switching between the standard record speeds (16, 33, 45, and 78 RPM) and real-time speed correction using an optical sensor.
+Note that this approach only works for turntables with AC motor.
+The hardware design supports the most important features of MagicQuartz version 1.00, including the "Advanced Power Management" (APM).

 ## Licensing